Dhall Kakka

-Dhal Kakka is a medium size village comprising approximately 600 houses in the tehsil of Kharian, District Gujrat.Pakistan.
+Dhall Kakka is a medium size village comprising approximately 600 houses in the tehsil of Kharian, Gujrat District, in the Punjab province of Pakistan.

-The word Dhall is used for the different things such as an article which protects against the sword in battlefield.
+The word Dhall is used for a number of different things, including a shield or buckler.
 Dhall is a clan of the Jutt tribe. the people belonging to the Dhall clan live in India and Pakistan.
 Possibly the people belonging to Dhall clan lived here before partition.
 Presence of Dhall clan is evident in census of 1901 and 1911 in the Pakistani punjab.
 It is said that Kakka was a landlord of the area during 16th century.
 Probably he belonged to the Dhall clan of the Jutt tribe.
 Meaning of name Kakka is not exactly known but Kakka in punjabi language is taken as a grey, however its origin dates back to Indus Valley Civilization and it was given as a surname to respected people.
 Baba Kakka had three sons Barkhurdar, Hayat Muhammad and Khushi Muhammad.